ska-telescope/ska-oso-pht-ui/docs/src/userGuide/UserIntroduction.rst

    "Home Button", "Positioned at the top left corner (see :numref:`Figure %s <statnavtest>`), enabling you to return to the :doc:`Landing Page </userGuide/LandingPage>`."
    "Save Button",	"Located at the top left corner (see :numref:`Figure %s <statnavtest>`), next to the home button, allowing the progress of a proposal to be saved."
    "Validate Button",	"Positioned at the top right (see :numref:`Figure %s <statnavtest>`) of the page.
 This allows a proposal to be validated against the capabilities of a current cycle."
    "Submit Button",	"Located at the top right corner (see :numref:`Figure %s <statnavtest>`) of the page.
-This buttons only becomes active after a proposal is validated."
+This buttons only becomes active after a proposal passes validation."
    "Dynamic Help", "Always on the right side of the page.
-Hover over fields provide contextual descriptions and guidance for elements on all pages."
+Hovering over fields provides contextual descriptions and guidance for elements across all pages."